 “I was worried,” Cassidy says.
 “I didn’t want to embarrass my date or get beat up.
 Prom should be a fun night, so I just stayed away.”

-Erin attended the prom at Affirmations, the gay and lesbian center in Ferndale that has held a prom for LGBT students for nearly 20 years.
+Erin attended the prom at Affirmations, the gay and lesbian center in Ferndale that has held a prom for LGBT students for more than 20 years.
 She didn’t want to embarrass her girlfriend’s sister, who’s also a senior.

 “I really didn’t want to ruin it for her,” Erin says.

-Mississippi student Constance McMillen refused to sit out last year, fighting – with help from the ACLU – her county school board for denying her and her lesbian partner entrance to the Itawamba County Agricultural High School prom.
+Mississippi student Constance McMillen refused to sit out in 2010, fighting – with help from the ACLU – her county school board for denying her and her lesbian partner entrance to the Itawamba County Agricultural High School prom.
 The school board decided to call off the entire dance, citing that a student’s date must be of the opposite sex.

 PCEP has no such rule, according to Zolkowski.
 “I would do whatever I had to do to make sure that couple would be safe at the prom and through the entire evening,” he says.